The Curse of Captain Eddie

-Then, in 1957, unhappy with the diminishing physical condition of Polo Stadium, the Giants relocated to San Francisco.
+Then, in 1957, unhappy with the diminishing physical condition of the Polo Grounds, the Giants relocated to San Francisco.
 Captain Eddie's plaque disappeared.
-Fans stormed the field after the team's last game at Polo Stadium, and some say the plaque was looted.
+Fans stormed the field after the team's last game at the Polo Grounds, and some say the plaque was looted.
 Others claim it was simply lost in the move.
 In any case, the Giants seemed to lose their mojo after they made the move to San Francisco.
 As decades passed with no further World Series wins, a legend sprung up that Captain Eddie had cursed the Giants.

 Finally, team owner Peter Magowan ordered a replacement plaque.
 It was installed in AT&T Stadium in 2006, and in 2010, the Giants won the World Series.
 Reinstalling the plaque may have reversed the curse of Captain Eddie, but for close to a century, it looked like nothing would save the Red Sox from their curse.
 Curious?
 Read on.